chadmcox/Azure_AD_Conditional_Access_Policies/README.md

 ### Require MFA when sign-in risk is low, medium, or high
 * Link to Microsoft Documentation: [change me]()
 * This policy will require
-* Ideally use a block over MFA
+* Ideally use a block over Change Password.

 **Conditional Access Policy Setup**
 * Create Conditional Access Policy: